On the structure of certain valued fields: Preliminaries

-We introduce basic notations and terminologies which will be used in this paper.
-We denote a valued field by a tuple $(K,R,\fm,\nu,k,\Gamma)$ consisting of the following data : $K$ is the underlying field, $R$ is the valuation ring, $\fm$ is the maximal ideal of $R$, $\nu$ is the valuation map, $k$ is the residue field, and $\Gamma$ is the value group.
+In this section, we introduce basic notations, terminologies, and several preliminary facts which will be used in this paper.
+We denote a valued field by a tuple $(K,R,\fm,\nu,k,\Gamma)$ consisting of the following data : $K$ is the underlying field, $R$ is the valuation ring, $\fm$ is the maximal ideal of $R$, $\nu$ is the valuation, $k$ is the residue field, and $\Gamma$ is the value group.
 Hereafter, the full tuple $(K,R,\fm,\nu,k,\Gamma)$ will be abbreviated in accordance with the situational need for the components.
+For any field $L$, $L^{alg}$ denotes a fixed algebraic closure of $L$.